wixplosives/stylable-v1-docs/README.md

-# stylable.io Site and Documentation
+# Stylable v1 Site and Documentation

-This is the source for the [Stylable site](https://stylable.io/).
+This is the source for the [Stylable v1 documentation site](https://wixplosives.github.io/stylable-v1-docs/).

+For the latest version of the documentation, see [stylable.io](https://stylable.io/).

 ## Installation